CNugteren/CLCudaAPI/doc/api.md

 * `Buffer(const Context &context, const size_t size)`:
 As above, but now defaults to read-write access.

+* `template <typename Iterator> Buffer(const Context &context, const Queue &queue, Iterator start, Iterator end)`:
+Creates a new buffer based on data in a linear C++ container (such as `std::vector`).
+The size is determined by the difference between the end and start iterators.
+This method both creates a new buffer and writes data to it.
+It synchronises the queue before returning.

 Public method(s):

 * `void ReadAsync(const Queue &queue, const size_t size, T* host)` and